o3de/o3de.org/content/docs/atom-guide/look-dev/materials/material-type-file-spec.md

     * **name**: An identifier for this property.
 The value must be formatted in C-style and be unique among sibling properties.
     * **displayName**: The given name of this property that will appear in the Material Editor.
     * **description**: The given description of this property that will appear as tooltips in the Material Editor.
     * **visibility**: The initial visibility for this property.
-Default is Enabled.
+This is enabled by default.
 Possible values are:
       - Enabled
       - Disabled
       - Hidden